JeremiahDMoore/expo-video-app/README.md

 expo install expo-sharing
 expo install expo-av
 ```

 ## To run the app:
  - Use Expo Go mobile app for Android or iOS (web version unavailable) available on Play and App stores.
  - ``` expo start ``` from the command line
  - scan QR code from your phone to build the app

+ 11/22/22 - App is working on iOS 15.7.1 iPhone 13 pro and Android 11 Google Pixel 4